Home

 GetRange.
 This function returns a range of elements within a List.
 We specify (as the first argument) the starting index of the range, and then the number of elements.

 Step 1 We create a List of several strings.
-We specify string literals containing the names of rivers.
+We specify string literals containing the names of shapes.

-Step 2 We call GetRange in a For-Each loop—the loop only calls GetRange once, and it returns river names starting at the specified index.
+Step 2 We call GetRange in a For-Each loop—the loop only calls GetRange once, and it returns shape names starting at the specified index.

 Remove.
 This function removes the first matching element by value.
 When we pass the value 20 to Remove, the first matching element is removed from the List.